-Annecy is a large town in the north French Alps less than an hour's drive from Switzerland's Geneva, much of it not at all attractive or interesting but with a small but dramatic medieval core (which is confusingly NOT the area called Annecy-le-Vieux!), and a spectacular lake (Lac d'Annecy) overlooked by mountains including Mont Blanc.
+Annecy is a large town in the north French Alps less than an hour’s drive from Switzerland’s Geneva.
+Much of it is not at all attractive or interesting but is saved by a small but dramatic medieval core (confusingly NOT the area called Annecy-le-Vieux! ) and a spectacular lake (Lac d’Annecy) overlooked by mountains including Mont Blanc.

-Annecy is a popular non-winter tourist destination and provides a wide selection of activities to suit all comers, be they elderly - for whom a stagger around the old quarter, a decent meal and a boat trip around the lake would constitute a fine day - or families with young children who will enjoy pedalos, splashing in the lake and perhaps biking, or adrenalin junkies who would use Annecy as a base for paragliding/hangliding, rock climbing, hiking and biking on well organised routes.
+Annecy is a popular non-winter tourist destination and provides a wide selection of activities to suit all comers.
+The elderly – for whom a stagger around the old quarter, a decent meal and a boat trip around the lake would constitute a fine day.
+Or families with young children who will enjoy pedalos, splashing in the lake and perhaps biking.
+And lets not forget the adrenalin junkies who would use Annecy as a base for paragliding/hangliding, rock climbing, hiking and biking on well organised routes.